traefik/traefik/docs/user-guide/cluster-docker-consul.md

       - consul
 ```

-And now, the Træfik part will only have the consul configuration.
+And now, the Træfik part will only have the Consul configuration.

 ```yaml
   traefik:
     image: traefik:1.5